IntrepidPursuits/sherpa/blog/authenticating_a_rails_api_part_1.md

 end
 ```

-We're making use of a couple of helper methods in our test that we can define in a `Helpers::Requests` mixin, namely:
+We're making use of a couple of helper methods in our test that we can define in a `Helpers::Requests` module, namely:

 * `accept_headers` to generate a header with our vendor prefix and API version number
 * `json_value_at_path` for validating that JSON responses contain the correct values